Phone-GWP-group

 Your broader strategy can include sending email newsletters to subscribers, giving them a “sneak peek” or early access to your seasonal or limited-edition packs.
 You should also consider general advertising, influencer mentions (including popular unboxing channels on YouTube), and securing prominent positions in retail outlets.

-You should also think about coordinated point-of-sale stands (such as CTUs or FSDUs), allowing you to place your promotional packs at the locations most likely to grab consumer attention or drive impulse purchases.
+You should also consider coordinated point-of-sale stands (such as CTUs or FSDUs), which allow you to place your promotional packs at the locations most likely to grab consumer attention or drive impulse purchases.

 The 7 don'ts when planning and designing seasonal packs